Kommunicate-io/AI-Chatbot-Templates/README.md

-# How to Create a Chatbot for Website?
+# How to Create an AI Chatbot Templates?
 Chatbots, sometimes known as virtual assistants, aid in the automation of key corporate operations such as sales, customer service, and marketing.
 Here are the six major steps that will guide you through how to create your own chatbot to provide conversational support to your clients.

 **Define the company’s goals –** You must list all of the business functions that must be automated.
 What will your chatbot be able to do?